Single-kitchen home: Zurich 1916

 The so-called American House on Idastrasse in Zurich is a project that was planned as a one-kitchen house but was ultimately not realized.
 The social reformer Oskar Schwank founded the Wohn- und Speisehausgenossenschaft in 1915 and had the community house built in 1916 in the style of Godin's Familistère in Guise.
 In addition to the central kitchen and the dining room on the first floor, the interior was laid out around a courtyard with arcades across the floors.
 In the course of the planning permission process, however, Schwank had to change the plans, have individual kitchens installed in the apartments and convert the central kitchen into a restaurant.
 Nevertheless, due to its design, it was considered a collective model until the 1940s, as the wide arcades, the courtyard and the restaurant, known as the Ämtlerhalle, were used for the residents' communal activities.
 Community life in this house was investigated and published in 1976 by the social scientist Peter Trösch through resident surveys.
 This is considered noteworthy as it is one of the few testimonies to everyday life in collective institutions in the 1920s.
 The aspect of the effect of the architecture is only touched on as a topic: "If the house gave rise to a sense of community and productive communication among the residents [...] this was certainly due to the design, which, unlike the Copenhagen house, followed the type of the arcade courtyard house."
 After its completion, the building itself remained in the cooperative ownership of the craftsmen involved in its construction.
 In 1946, it became the property of Zürcher Löwenbräu as Ämtlerhalle AG and has been a listed building since 1992.

 Berlin 1921

-After the First World War, theFree Religious Community Berlin built a one-kitchen house at Pappelallee 15 in the Prenzlauer Berg district of Berlin.
+After the First World War, the Free Religious Community Berlin built a one-kitchen house at Pappelallee 15 in the Prenzlauer Berg district of Berlin.
 It served as a home for war-disabled people who could not provide for themselves.
 The social building was not recognizable as a dormitory from the street front.
 The kitchen was built as a canteen kitchen; there was a food elevator in the dormitory to distribute the food to the floors.
 Later, the residential units developed into normal apartments.